Last Updated on February 2, 2023

 The Tools and Equipment Needed to be a Locksmith

 The requirements to become a locksmith vary by state.
-To become a locksmith you will need to pass security and drug screenings, completing informal or formal training, and gain any licenses and required certifications for your state.
+To become a locksmith at most companies you will need to be able to pass security and drug screenings, completing informal or formal training, and gain any licenses and required certifications for your state.